Category Archives: Criminal Defense

 Even at the best of times, prison is not a good place to improve your life.
 While it’s good for prisons to focus on rehabilitation in an effort to make prisoners and their communities safer, there are better places to turn your life around.
 You should make every effort to avoid a criminal conviction.

-At Lee & Wood, LP, our criminal defense attorneys represent clients against all types of charges in Texas courts.
+At LEE AND WOOD, GP, our criminal defense attorneys represent clients against all types of charges in Texas courts.
 To discuss your case, call us at 817-678-6771 or contact us online.

 Drug Possession Laws Are Out of Step With Public Opinion